A few days ago, we played with the Poken I got from Jelle. It’s still in beta so I thought it would be good to write a

-A token is a small RFID tag and reader with an USB plug designed as small creatures with a big hand (see photo).
+A token is a small RFID tag and reader with an USB plug designed as small creatures with a big hand.
 All the electronic stuff is in the big white hand.
 The creature itself is just some decoration that protects the plug.

-The Pokens are small and look silly, which is perfect for their target audience in my opinion.
-The playful character of the Pokens may make it more appealing for girls as well which may be a good idea for something geeky as an ‘RFID tag’.
+The Pokens are small and look silly, which is perfect for their target audience.
+The playful character of the Pokens may make it less geeky as an “RFID tag”.

 The LED in the hand turns green when the Pokens exchange information.
 If you press the button in the hand twice a small red LED will blink showing that “ghost” mode is enabled.
 This means the Poken will act like normally but it will not share your details (but you will get theirs).

 When you connect the Poken to your computer you still need to open it and click the website link to upload the data (on a Mac that is).
 There is an autorun.inf file on the drive so I suppose it does this automatically on Windows, why not on Mac?

 Update: we created LazyPoken, a small application for Mac OS X that does exactly that.
 It starts your Poken when you connect it with you Mac.

 The hardware is probably the most visible part but there seems to be more work on the software part.
 The Poken system is a social community site: you add ‘friends’ and share profiles.
 Poken tries to be that little extra by adding your friends to other services as well (Twitter and Facebook to name two).
 They seem to add new services quickly when their Pokens get some buzz in a certain region.